carbon-design-system/design-system-website/src/content/components/data-vis/tooltip/style.md

 ## Color
-Note that the color value of top bar of the ___ tooltip and the side color bars on multi-data value tooltip vary based on colors chosen for your data.
-Refer to the style tab on the [Data Vis overview page](/data-vis/overview/colors) for base graph style specifications.
+Note that the color value of top bar of the Small and Medium Tooltips and the side color bars on Large Tooltip vary based on colors chosen for your data.
+Refer to the style tab on the [Data Vis Overview page](/data-vis/overview/colors) for base graph style specifications.

 | COLOR            | SCSS                   | HEX        |
 |------------------|------------------------|------------|